StolenColon/docs.getdbt.com/website/docs/docs/cloud-integrations/active-exposures.md

 3. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).
 4. You have set up a [production](/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
 5. You have [admin permissions](/docs/cloud/manage-access/enterprise-permissions) in dbt Cloud to edit project settings or production environment settings.
-6. Use Tableau as your BI tool and enable metadata permissions or work with an admin to do so.
-Compatible with Tableau Cloud or Tableau Server with the Metadata API enabled.
-   - If you're using Tableau Server, you need to [allowlist dbt Cloud's IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses) for your dbt Cloud region.
-   - Currently, you can only connect to a single Tableau site on the same server.

 ## Set up active exposures